JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 **IMPORTANT**: Neither the key nor the value may contain colons!
 If this is the case, please ensure you rename your shapefile.

 **Example:** The shapefile might have a column `Admin2` and the simulations are run at `Admin3`.
-So all predictions that share the same Admin2 region would be aggregated and metrics would be additionally computed for this aggregation.
+So all predictions that share the same `Admin2` region would be aggregated and metrics would be additionally computed for this aggregation.

 #### Scripts Configuration
 - Paths to scripts used within the Snakemake pipeline.
 See the example for details.
+Relative paths are relative to the `Snakemake` file (! not the config file!).